eliona-smart-building-assistant/python-eliona-api-client/docs/AggregationsApi.md

 Creates or updates an aggregation

+Deprecated: Use the 'GET /data-trend-aggregated' endpoint to retrieve aggregated data for periodic rasters without defining aggregations.
 Creates an aggregation or updates if already exists.
 Uses the unique combination of asset id, subtype, attribute and raster for updating.

 ### Example